 Advantages of Using Pivot Tables

 - Pivot tables allow you to see how your data works – Pivot tables are one of the many tools out there that can help users get deeper insights into their data.
-You can create multiple reports on multiple data sets from a single pool of data.
+You can create multiple reports and pivot charts from multiple data sets using a single pool of data.

 - Works well with SQL exports – A lot of data we have in our business are often generated from SQL queries.
 Pivot tables can work with both SQL exports (data downloaded/exported from SQL databases) and directly to SQL servers.
 This makes it easier for you to harvest data and transfer it directly into a format that you can easily analyze data.

 - Large amounts of data can be segmented – One problem with data analysis is that it gets harder the more data you have.
-With pivot tables, you can easily segment data no matter how big the whole data set is.
+With pivot tables, you can easily segment data among rows and columns no matter how big the whole data set is.
 This makes analysis much easier and can actually help you spot trends in the data.